Arnold Thackray: Academic and professional career

 Thackray decided to seek his BTA—his 'been to America' degree.
 In September 1967 he intermitted his Fellowship to accept a one-year visiting lectureship at Harvard University, fully intending to return to the original Cambridge.
 However, enjoying American academe, in 1968 he chose to join the faculty of the University of Pennsylvania.

 In 1969 he became director of a joint Penn-Bryn Mawr-American Philosophical Society graduate program in the history of medicine and the biological sciences.
-In 1970 he became chairman of Penn's Department of the History and Philosophy of Science, which soon thereafter was renamed the Department of the History and Philosophy of Science in order to be more consistent with the direction that Thackray had chosen for it.
+In 1970 he became chairman of Penn's Department of the History and Philosophy of Science, which soon thereafter was renamed the Department of the History and Sociology of Science in order to be more consistent with the direction that Thackray had chosen for it.
 As chairman of the brand-new HSS Department, Thackray drew on faculty members from such disciplinary areas of the university as history, philosophy, anthropology, sociology, chemistry, physics, biology, engineering, English, and American civilization.

 Thackray was a member of the Penn faculty for 28 years, retiring in 1996 as Joseph Priestley Professor emeritus.

 His academic research has focused on the rise of modern science since the death of Isaac Newton, and on the interactions between the scientific community and society as a whole.
 He has mentored twenty PhD students and authored or edited a wide variety of scholarly books and articles.
 Additionally, he has been a member of the History of Science Society Executive Committee and editor of Isis and the HSS Newsletter (1978-1985), while also relaunching and editing Osiris (1984-1994).
 Additionally, Thackray has held visiting professorships at Bryn Mawr College (1968 through 1973), the London School of Economics (1971-1972), the Hebrew University of Jerusalem (1978), in addition to the Institute for Advanced Study, Princeton, NJ (1980), and the Center for Advanced Study in the Behavioral Sciences, Palo Alto, CA (1974 and 1984).

 He also served as an Executive Committee member and Treasurer of the American Council of Learned Societies (1985-1995).
 He was one of the four co-founders of, and the 1982-83 President of, the Society for Social Studies of Science.
 He also participated on many review committees and advisory boards, such as those of the John Simon Guggenheim Memorial Foundation and the National Science Foundation.
 In his years at Penn, Arnold Thackray additionally served as curator of The Edgar Fahs Smith Memorial Collection in the History of Chemistry.